Congratulations! Don’t hesitate to alert me: bach@uni-freiburg.de. Will fix ASAP.

 I had hoped to have a setting for this.
-However, after looking at the Multi-Screen Window Placement API
+However, after extensive experiments with the Multi-Screen Window Placement API

 button to go, well, fullscreen.
-Also note: Need to repeat size calibration (“plastic card / blue ruler”) on the 2nd screen – its pixel size might well be different.
+Also note: Need to repeat size calibration (“plastic card / blue ruler”) on the 2nd screen – its pixel size probably is different.

 Enter a negative value for the Weber contrast in Settings>Acuity>Optotype contrast, e.g. with the max–